Chinese unification: Background

-China (PRC) has never recognized the sovereignty of Taiwan.
-China asserts that the ROC ceased to exist in the year 1949, when the PRC was proclaimed.
-Officially, China refers to the territory controlled by Taiwan as Taiwan area, and to the government of Taiwan as the Taiwan authorities.
-China continues to claim Taiwan as its 23rd Province, and the Fujianese territories still under Taiwanese control as parts of Fujian Province.
-China has established the One-China policy in order to clarify its intention.
-In 2005, China passed the Anti-Secession Law in order to discourage Taiwan independence sentiments and in order to legitimize the use of force against Taiwan, which it claims would fall under the definition of an "internal conflict of China", if Taiwan approaches independence.
+The PRC has never recognized the sovereignty of Taiwan.
+PRC asserts that the ROC ceased to exist in the year 1949 when the PRC was proclaimed.
+Officially, PRC refers to the territory controlled by Taiwan as Taiwan area, and to the government of Taiwan as the Taiwan authorities.
+PRC continues to claim Taiwan as its 23rd Province, and the Fujianese territories still under Taiwanese control as parts of Fujian Province.
+PRC has established the one China principle in order to clarify its intention.
+The CCP classifies Taiwan independence supporters as one of the Five Poisons.
+In 2005, the 10th National People's Congress passed the Anti-Secession Law authorizing military force for unification.

-Most Taiwanese people oppose joining China for various reasons, including fears of the loss of Taiwan's democracy, human rights, and Taiwanese nationalism.
-Opponents either favour maintaining the status quo of the Republic of China administrating Taiwan or the pursuit of Taiwan independence.
+Most Taiwanese people oppose joining PRC for various reasons, including fears of the loss of Taiwan's democracy, human rights, and Taiwanese nationalism.
+Opponents either favor maintaining the status quo of the Republic of China administrating Taiwan or the pursuit of Taiwan independence.
 The Constitution of the Republic of China states that its territory includes the mainland, but the official policy of the Taiwanese government is dependent on which coalition is currently in power.
 The position of the Pan-Blue Coalition, which comprises the Kuomintang, the People First Party and the New Party is to eventually incorporate the mainland into the ROC, while the position of the Pan-Green Coalition, composed of the Democratic Progressive Party (DPP) and the Taiwan Solidarity Union, is to pursue Taiwanese independence.

+In 2024, the Chinese government issued a directive to the courts stating that "diehard" independence supporters could be tried in absentia with capital punishment imposed.

 History

 Mainland China

-The concept of Chinese unification was developed in the 1970s as part of the CCP's strategy to address the "Taiwan Issue" as China started to normalize foreign relations with a number of countries including the United States and Japan.
+The concept of Chinese unification was developed in the 1970s as part of the CCP's strategy to address the "Taiwan issue" as China started to normalize foreign relations with a number of countries including the United States and Japan.

 According to the state-run China Internet Information Center, in 1979, the National People's Congress published the Message to Compatriots in Taiwan (告台湾同胞书) which included the term "Chinese reunification" as an ideal for Cross-Strait relations.
-In 1981, the Chairman of the People's Congress Standing Committee Ye Jianying announced the "Nine Policies" for China's stance on Cross-Strait relations, with "Chinese Peaceful Unification" (祖国和平统一) as the first policy.
-According to Xinhua, since then, "One country, two systems" and "Chinese reunification" have been emphasized at every National Congress of the Chinese Communist Party as the principles to deal with Hong Kong, Macau and Taiwan.
+In 1981, the chairman of the People's Congress Standing Committee Ye Jianying announced the "Nine Policies" for China's stance on Cross-Strait relations, with "Chinese Peaceful Unification" (祖国和平统一) as the first policy.
+According to Xinhua, since then, "one country, two systems" and "Chinese reunification" have been emphasized at every National Congress of the Chinese Communist Party as the principles to deal with Hong Kong, Macau and Taiwan.
 "One Country, Two Systems" is specifically about China's policy towards post-colonial Hong Kong and Macao, and "Chinese Unification" is specifically about Taiwan.
 Taiwan has also been offered the resolution of "One Country, Two Systems”.